TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 Behind the scenes, this works as follows:

-- Each Sphinx HTML build creates a file named ``objects.inv`` that contains a mapping from object names to URIs relative to the HTML set’s root.
+- Each Sphinx HTML build creates a file named :file:`objects.inv` that contains a mapping from object names to URIs relative to the HTML set’s root.

 - Projects using the Intersphinx extension can specify the location of such mapping files in the ``intersphinx_mapping`` config value.
 The mapping will then be used to resolve otherwise missing references to objects into links to the other